-One in a new series “Who’s Minding the Collection?”
+One in the series “Who’s Minding the Collection?”

 By Christine Sellers

 They’re invisible to the naked eye and lie at the bottom of the food chain.
 But they are found in every body of water and can tell scientists a lot about that puddle, stream, river and ocean.

 They are diatoms, single-celled organisms, or algae.
 Known for important yet subtle differences in structure, diatoms are valuable resources to scientists who assess water quality.